Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms

 \item Say a transformation $D \to D'$ between presheaves $D,D' : \mathcal C^\op \to \widehat{\Cat}$ \emph{respects quasi-admissibility} if it is left adjointable at every quasi-admissible map.

 \item Say a presheaf $D : \mathcal C^\op \to \CAlg(\widehat{\Cat})$ \emph{satisfies the quasi-admissible projection formula} if it has the left projection formula for every quasi-admissible map.

-\end{enumerate} The category $\PF(\mathcal C)$ of pullback formalisms on $\mathcal C$ is the subcategory of $\Psh_{\CAlg(\PrL)}(\mathcal C)$ consisting of presheaves that have quasi-admissible base change and satisfy the quasi-admissible projection formula, and morphisms between them are transformations that respect quasi-admissibility. \end{defn}
+\end{enumerate} The \emph{category of pullback formalisms on $\mathcal C$} is the subcategory $\PF(\mathcal C)$ of $\Psh_{\CAlg(\PrL)}(\mathcal C)$ consisting of presheaves that have quasi-admissible base change and satisfy the quasi-admissible projection formula, and transformations that respect quasi-admissibility. \end{defn}

+\begin{rmk}[Comparison with other notions of pullback formalisms] Given a pullback context $\mathcal C$, our definition of pullback formalisms and the category $\PF(\mathcal C)$ agrees with the notion of pullback formalisms considered in \cite[\S1.2]{Fundamentals}.
+This also coincides with the notion of \emph{presentable} pullback formalisms given in \cite[Definition 4.5]{UnivFF}, except that we do not assume that $\mathcal C$ admits all finite limits.
+We have chosen to assume presentability in order to simplify the terminology of some results, but we will often formulate results about presheaves that only satisfy some of the properties mentioned in \Cref{defn:PF}. \end{rmk}

 \begin{lem} Let $\mathcal C$ be a pullback context, and let $D : \mathcal C^\op \to \widehat{\Cat}$ be a presheaf with quasi-admissible base change.
-Then for any quasi-admissible monomorphism $j$ in $\mathcal C$, $j_\sharp$ is fully faithful. \begin{proof} Since $j$ is a monomorphism, the base change of $j$ along $j$ is an equivalence, so since $D$ has left base change for $j$ along $j$, we have that $j^* j_\sharp$ is an equivalence, whence $j_\sharp$ is fully faithful by \cite[Lemma 3.3.1]{CARMELI2021107763}. \end{proof} \end{lem}
+Then for any quasi-admissible monomorphism $j$ in $\mathcal C$, $j_\sharp$ is fully faithful. \begin{proof} Since $j$ is a monomorphism, the base change of $j$ along $j$ is an equivalence, so since $D$ has left base change for $j$ against $j$, we have that $j^* j_\sharp$ is an equivalence, whence $j_\sharp$ is fully faithful by \cite[Lemma 3.3.1]{CARMELI2021107763}. \end{proof} \end{lem}